BestStepInUa/back-end-fs-internship-10-Meduzzen/README.md

 2. To activate the Virtual Environment use: source .venv/Scripts/activate

-3. To install FastAPI use: uv add "fastapi[all]" (or use: uv pip install "fastapi[all]")
+3. Change to installing dependencies with the command: uv add "fastapi[all]" (or use: uv pip install "fastapi[all]")

-4. To install pytest and httpx (needed for execute tests) use: uv add httpx pytest --dev
+4. Change to installing dependencies with the command: uv add httpx pytest --dev

 5. To start dev use: python -m app.main